Moving Terraform State from Local Files to Azure Storage

 - Releases the lease

-If someone else tries to apply while the lease is held, they get:
+If someone else tries to apply while the lease is held:

 Error: Error acquiring the state lock